This teaching is about the United States of America (USA).

 Speaking of the biblical basis of the founding of the USA, as a side note, the founding fathers believed that dividing our national government into three branches comes directly from the Old Testament Book of Isaiah, chapter 33, verse 22 in which it states: “For the LORD is our Judge, the LORD is our Lawgiver, the LORD is our King” [President].
 They felt that God had given them that insight about the three branches of our federal government: executive, legislative, judicial—with God Himself as the ultimate King over the three branches of government.
 Yes, this nation was clearly founded upon various general biblical principles.

-Such principles were not necessarily strictly “Christian” principles, but, nevertheless, principles based solidly upon the Bible, God’s written revelation of Himself and his works and ways to all humanity.
+Such principles were not necessarily strictly “Christian” principles, but, nevertheless, principles based solidly upon the Bible, God’s complete, final written revelation of Himself and his works and ways to all humanity.
 The founding of the United States of America was an experiment “under God” attempting to determine for the first time in all of human history if a nation could come into being—and persist—founded upon biblical principles.

 As an aside, the past few years there has been a move afoot for historians and teachers of history to revise facts about our nation’s founding by stating that our nation was really founded on the basis of slavery, not upon biblical principles.
 That is categorically not true—and actual documents written by the founding fathers prove it’s not true.
 Such attempts to change history are called revisionist history; some revisions are true, some are not.
 The matter of this nation being founded upon slavery instead of upon biblical principles is decidedly not true!